How to Win Friends and Influence People (1936) is one of the most popular social skills books in the world.

 Principle 6: Make Him Feel Important

-To make others feel important Carnegie recommends you ask yourself what is it about them that you admire and then give yourself an answer.
+To make others feel important Carnegie recommends you ask yourself what is it about them that you admire.

 How To Win People To Your Way of Thinking